piyalkarum/rCNV/cran-comments.md

 ## R CMD check results

-This is the second update of the package.
+This is the third update of the package.
 Several changes have been made to two major functions and new updates have been added.
 They're as follows:

-1. relatedness function optimized
-2. bugs related to TMM normalization fixed in cpm.normal function
-3. paper on the rCNV package was published and the citation is added to the package
-4. web page updated
-5. small bugs fixed in the sig.het function
+1. parallelization enabled with parallel package
+2. dupValidate function revised
+3. per site Fis added to deviant detection
+4. vstPermutation function added
+5. maf modified to remove multi-allelic sites
+5. FIT correction added

 On check: